Why God Created Us? Breaking Down the Ultimate Question

 Quran (33:72)

 Humanity has struggled with that paradox.
 We enjoy being free creatures, able to feed our desires and use our intelligence to its fullest potential to satisfy our instincts.
-At the same time, we feel a deep need for accomplishment and morals.
+At the same time, we feel a deep need for accomplishment and for moral principles.
 We sense the existence of a higher power, a creator we need to know and connect with.

 Trying to balance these conflicting mechanisms has proven impossible for the majority, leading to suffering and pain in our personal and social lives throughout human history.

 But our God is most merciful.
 He didn’t let us drown in our suffering and confusion without help.
-From day one, he sent guidance to help us resolve conflicts, see through life, acknowledge our purpose of creation and balance in life, and fulfill it.
+From day one, he sent guidance to help us resolve conflicts, see through life, acknowledge our purpose of creation, so we can ultimately balance our lives and fulfill them.

 “Except whom your Lord has given mercy, and for that He created them.˺”